ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Addressing these questions required a rigorously annotated test bench that blended historical sources, modern GIS ground truth, and controlled prompt engineering.
 The methodological design seeks to embody principles of rigorous and responsible GeoAI research, as outlined by Li et al. [@Li2024_geoai] and detailed further in §2.4.

+Relative to classic geoparsers—gazetteer‑driven Stanford NER/GeoTxt [@karimzadeh2019geotxt], neural Mordecai‑3 [@halterman2023mordecai], and map‑aware CamCoder [@Gritta2018_camcoder]—our inputs are long, archaic abstracts whose nested landmarks and surveyor bearings differ markedly from the short, contemporary texts common in prior benchmarks.
+We therefore compare a pure text‑only pipeline to an LLM‑plus‑tools variant that can call geocoders mid‑reasoning, and we treat accuracy, monetary cost, and latency as first‑class outcomes.
+This situates the present study alongside modern LLM geolocation pipelines while targeting a distinct colonial corpus and evaluation protocol.

 ## 1.3 Contributions

 This study makes four principal contributions: